Mboubaker/OS1-128-/README.md

             $ rosservice call /path ros_node_pcl/save_ply /path:to:mymap.ply

 Once the map is saved you should see a success message success: True

+### Optional:

+If you want to save the trajectory as a file (position and orientation), then use the following command to save the trajectory to file once ros starts

+            $ rostopic echo -p /kdlidar_ros_pcl/pose > /path/to/trajectory.csv

+ If you want to adjust the density of the map, you will need to modify the included ouster_evaluation.yaml file

+            storeAllFrames: True (default is false)
+            storeDenseFrames: True (default is false)

 ###                                                      OS1-128 Map Generation in RViz :